 When optic neuritis causes partial vision loss, effects may include:

 Symptoms of optic neuritis usually develop over a period of a few days to a week and stabilize for several weeks or months.
 In many cases vision then improves on its own.
-If not, steroid treatment usually is effective at relieving the inflammation.
+If not, steroid treatment usually works to relieve the inflammation.

-Optic neuritis can be associated with other neurological and inflammatory conditions, such as multiple sclerosis.
+Optic neuritis can be linked with other neurological and inflammatory conditions, such as multiple sclerosis.

 WebMD Medical Reference from Healthwise